Newlib

-System Calls
+System calls

 The section System Calls of the Newlib documentation describes how it can be used with many operating systems.
 Its primary use is on embedded systems that lack any kind of operating system; in that case it calls a board support package that can do things like write a byte of output on a serial port, or read a sector from a disk or other memory device.

 Inclusion

 Newlib is included in commercial GCC distributions by Atollic, CodeSourcery, Code Red, KPIT, Red Hat and others, and receives support from major embedded-processor architecture vendors such as ARM and Renesas.
 It is used as the standard C library in Cygwin, as well as being one standard C library among several for AmigaOS 4.

+As of 2004, KallistiOS, an independent SDK targeting the Sega Dreamcast, has used Newlib as its standard C library, shipping it with many commercial titles on the platform.

 As of 2007, devkitARM and devkitPPC, toolchains targeted at homebrew development for commercial game systems, include Newlib as their C library.
 The Open-R SDK for Sony AIBO is also based on Newlib on top of the non-Unix Aperios.